Au-Jonathan/Tensorflow-Installation-guide-for-Apple-silicon-Macs/README.md

 source ~/miniforge3/bin/activate
 jupiter notebook

-You can always check the python and see which direcotry it's pointing to.
+You can always check the python and see which direcotry it's pointing.
 I have Anaconda3 initially and it's required to activate miniforge3 to get tensorflow working

 ![Screen Shot 2022-03-14 at 16 54 28](https://user-images.githubusercontent.com/91990283/158279642-5027bfd2-e391-4844-85cf-1c6d6f606263.png)